-Email your Natinal Federation’s contact details (and the relevant contact person) to NNP@roar.basketball and email@example.com and a representative will be in touch to get you transitioned and under way.
+Email your National Federation’s contact details (and the relevant contact person) to NNP@roar.basketball and email@example.com and a representative will be in touch to get you transitioned and underway.

 National Federations and their own Basketball communities

-Once a National Federation has selected and adopted .basketball for its own organisation it has the ability to offer the .basketball extension to its own Basketball community and derive a revenue stream from sales.
+Once a National Federation has selected and adopted .basketball for its own organization it has the ability to offer the .basketball extension to its own Basketball community and derives a revenue stream from sales.